UMAprotocol/UMIPs/UMIPs/umip-157.md

 ## Validating realizedLpFeePct
 To determine the validity of the `realizedLPFeePct` in the `FilledRelay` event, the exact same process is used as in the identifier [`IS_RELAY_VALID`, specified in UMIP 136](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-136.md).
-However, instead ofing a `RateModelStore` contract to look up a deposit's rate model, we can use the `AcrossConfigStore`'s `tokenConfig` to [look up the rate model](#token-constants) for a deposit.
+However, instead of using a `RateModelStore` contract to look up a deposit's rate model, we can use the `AcrossConfigStore`'s `tokenConfig` to [look up the rate model](#token-constants) for a deposit.
 The deposited `originToken` can be mapped to an `l1Token` by following step 2 above which can be used to query a `rateModel`.

 Moreover, instead of calling `liquidityUtilizationCurrent` and `liquidityUtilizationPostRelay` on the `BridgePool` contract (passing no arguments) to compute the rate model, identically-named methods would be